tonnidas/tonnidas.github.io/content/project/ML in embedded system/index.md

 # Optional external URL for project (replaces project detail page).
 external_link: ""

+# Featured image
+# To use, add an image named `featured.jpg` to your project's folder and keep this below section for caption.
+However, caption is optional.
 image:
   # caption: Photo by rawpixel on Unsplash
   focal_point: Smart